teleivo/cs143/assignments/PA4J/README.md

 ## TODO

-* how to start with type checking? should I put the Classes into my simple graph?

 * Main:
-  * [done] Every program must have a class Main.
-  * [do that in ClassTable itself?]
+  * [do that in ClassTable itself, or now in programc.semant?]
 Furthermore, the Main class must have a method main that takes no formal parameters.
 The main method must be defined in class Main (not inherited from another class).
 A program is executed by evaluating (new Main).main().

+* should I use AbstractSymbol as my keys for classes?

+* run test.sh against examples comparing the dump types output
+* test scope in its own .cl test class

 * fix the symbolic links in each assignment.
 The mycoolc, my... use `./lexer` and so forth which don't always exist so fail.
 As they are prefixed with my I guess the intetion is they only use my